-Theatre, Cinema and Film Production Course No.: 0400660 Prerequisites: None Credit: 1.0 Students explore the elements of film and cinematic techniques used by those who create movies.
-Students study the techniques film that serve the story and articulate the theme.
-Students also used by those who create movies.
+Theatre, Cinema and Film Production

+Course No.: 0400660 Prerequisites: None

+Students explore the elements of film and cinematic techniques used by those who create movies.
 Students study the techniques in film that serve the story and articulate the theme.
 Students also prepare a comparative for theatre, film, and literature.
 Public performances may serve as a resource for specific instructional goals.
 Students may be required to attend or participate in technical work, rehearsals, and/or film production beyond the school day to support, extend, and assess learning in the classroom.